 Lahey Hospital & Medical Center is proud to partner with the ALS Association Massachusetts Chapter to offer a center of excellence for people living with amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig's disease.
 The purpose of the Curt & Shonda Schilling ALS Clinic is to enable patients to maintain a maximum level of neurological functioning in a supportive and understanding environment.
-It is the only ALS Association Clinic in Massachusetts.
+It is on of the only ALS Association Clinic in Massachusetts.

 The goals of the Clinic are to: